 - Brighton Royal Pavillion – East Sussex.
 Former royal residence, one of the most extravagant historical buildings in Europe.
-The building is built in Indo-Saracenic style, more characteristic for India in 19th century, with very richly-decorated interiors.
+The building is built in Indo-Saracenic style, more characteristic for India in the 19th century, with very richly-decorated interiors.
 Built in 1787 – 1822.

 - Hampton Court Palace – Greater London.
 Royal palace, one of the most impressive palaces in United Kingdom.
-Started in late Gothic – Renaissance style in early 16th century, continued in Baroque style in 17th century.
+Started in late Gothic – Renaissance style in the early 16th century, continued in Baroque style in the 17th century.
 Site of numerous important historical events, contains huge amount of valuable artwork, site of legends.

 - Castle Howard – North Yorkshire.
 One of the most magnificent palace-like structures in Britain.
 This stately home has been constructed mainly in 1699 – 1712 in Baroque style, designed by John Vanbrugh.
 145 rooms, including the Great Hall, rising 24 m high.

 - Stowe House – Buckingamshire.
 One of the most impressive mansions in England.
-As a core part serves a mansion constructed circa 1683, but it has been rebuilt and now the Neo-Classical south facade of the building is 279 m long.
+As a core part serves a mansion constructed sometimes around 1683, but it has been rebuilt and now the Neo-Classical south facade of the building is 279 m long.
 Mansion contains rooms with amazing decorations and paintings, in total here are more than 400 rooms.

 Below is an attempt to limit the list of magnificent and interesting English church buildings to reasonable number.
 But there are many more which are of comparable beauty and historical value.

 - Bristol Cathedral – City of Bristol.
 Beautiful Gothic cathedral, belongs to the most interesting and most beautiful in England.
-Contains some Romanesque parts built in 12th century, further extensions from 1220, 1298 – 1332, middle of 15th century and later times.
+Contains some Romanesque parts built in the 12th century, further extensions from 1220, 1298 – 1332, middle of the 15th century and later times.
 Building has very intricate vaulting surpassing the Gothic vaults of many more famous churches.

 - Brixworth All Saints’ Church – Northamptonshire.
-Unique monument of architecture history – nearly completely preserved early Anglo-Saxon church built circa 650 – 675 AD.
-There are also later additions from 10th, 13th and 19th centuries but the oldest part is major part of building – nave with windows, presbytery, foundations.
+Unique monument of architecture history – nearly completely preserved early Anglo-Saxon church built around 650 – 675 AD.
+There are also later additions from the 10th, 13th and 19th centuries but the oldest part is major part of building – nave with windows, presbytery, foundations.
 In the construction used reclaimed Roman stonework.

 - Durham Cathedral – Durham.
 One of the finest examples of Norman architecture, one of the greatest churches in United Kingdom.
 Built by Norman conquerors in 1093-1133, in Romanesque style.
 It is interesting though that there are used some elements of next – Gothic style.
 Contains relics of several saints – St Cuthbert, head of St Oswald of Northumbria, Venerable Bede.